austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 But sometimes, small sparks outside of the roadmap can help us find a way forward — or at the very least, give us something valuable that we didn't know we needed.

-This past fall, a <a href="https://quizlet.com/features/pomodoro-timer">Pomodoro Timer</a> became a side project we all kind of fell in love with and reminded us that that sometimes there's a lot of value in exploring ideas outside of the set roadmap.
+This past fall, a <a href="https://quizlet.com/features/pomodoro-timer">Pomodoro Timer</a> became a side project we all kind of fell in love with and it reminded us that that sometimes there's a lot of value in exploring ideas outside of the set roadmap.

 If not for business impact, then just for our own happiness as a team.

 <h2>The problem space</h2>
+We can't pretend to know more about students lives than what they tell us, but we often hear from students that there are so many distractions they face on a daily basis.
+From phones that seem to have an endless stream of notifications to pressure from peers to accomplish more, there are so many opportunities on a daily basis for things to disrupt their focus.

 <blockquote>

 </blockquote>